bwks/sherpa-docs/docs/nodes/linux/cumulus-linux.md

 ## Notes

-- Approximate time for the system to boot, and for ZTP to finish: `2 minutes`
+- Approximate time for the system to be ready: `2 minutes`